 Checking the WP-Config file

 WP-Config.php is probably the single most important file in your entire WordPress installation.
 This is where you specify the details for WordPress to connect to your database.
 If you changed your root password or the database user password, then you need to change this file as well.
 The first thing you should always check is if everything in your wp-config.php file is the same.define('DB_NAME', 'database-name'); define('DB_USER', 'database-username'); define('DB_PASSWORD', 'database-password'); define('DB_HOST', 'localhost');

 Remember your DB_Host value might not always be localhost.
 Depending on the host, it will be different.
 For popular hosts like HostGator, BlueHost, Site5, it is localhost.
 Some experts suggested that they fixed their problem by replacing localhost with the IP.
 It is common to see this kind of issue when running WordPress on a local server environment.
 For example on MAMP, the DB_Host value when changed to the IP may seem to work.define('DB_HOST', '127.0.0.1:8889');

 IPs will vary for online web hosting services.

 If everything in this file is correct (make sure you check for typos), then it’s good to say that there is something wrong on the server end.

 Check your Web Host (MySQL Server)

-Often you will notice Error establishing database connection when your site gets swarmed with a lot of traffic.
+Often you will notice an Error in establishing a database connection when your site gets swarmed with a lot of traffic.
 Basically, your host server just cannot handle the load (especially when you are on shared hosting).
 Your site will get too slow and for some users even output the error.
 So the best thing you should do is get on the phone or live chat with your hosting provider and ask them if your MySQL server is responsive.

 Make sure to replace the username and password.
 If the connected successfully, then it means that your user has sufficient permission, and there is something else that is wrong.
 Go back to your wp-config file to make sure that everything there is correct (re-scan for typos).